davidyemo/Azure-Labs/Labs/Lab_4-Implement Virtual Networking.md

 ## Outcome

-✅ Result: The lab successfully demonstrated how to design, deploy, and manage Azure virtual networks, subnets, and DNS zones to establish secure and efficient network communication between Azure resources.
+✅ Result: Achieved a functional and secure virtual network environment in Azure demonstrating effective implementation of VNets, subnets, ASGs, NSGs, and DNS zones.